Home

 }

-As you can see the bias is generally a very small value.
-The amount of bias required depends on different factors such as the scene scale, the object curvature, the object distance to the camera, etc. As mentioned before, this is the easiest way of getting rid of shadow-acne, though first, it needs to be tweaked on the scene to scene basis, and more importantly, by changing the actual position of the point from which the shadow ray is cast, we get a result which is slightly different from the result we would get if we had cast the ray from the "actual" point on the surface.
-The higher the bias, the larger the difference between the shadow we should get and the one that appears in the image (as shown in figure 5).
+As you can see, the bias is generally a very small value.
+The amount of bias required depends on different factors such as the scene scale, the curvature of objects, the distance of objects to the camera, etc. As mentioned before, tweaking the bias is the easiest way of getting rid of shadow-acne, though it first needs to be adjusted on a scene-to-scene basis.
+More importantly, by changing the actual position of the point from which the shadow ray is cast, we get a result which is slightly different from what we would get if we had cast the ray from the "actual" point on the surface.
+The higher the bias, the larger the difference between the shadow we should get and the one that appears in the image (as shown in Figure 5).
 Tweaking the bias value is thus a balancing act.
-We want it high enough so that no acne shows up in the final frame at all while keeping it as small as possible to reduce the effect of shadow bias (the technique of pushing the ray below or above the surface is also used when we cast reflection or refraction/transmission rays.
-Check the chapter from this lesson on simulating reflection and refraction).
+We want it high enough so that no acne appears in the final frame, while keeping it as small as possible to reduce the effect of shadow bias (this technique of pushing the ray below or above the surface is also used when casting reflection or refraction/transmission rays, as discussed in the chapter on simulating reflection and refraction).

 previousnext